zone117x/docs.konghq.com/app/enterprise/2.2.x/deployment/install-kong-in-kubernetes.md

 # Install Options

-Kong provides two main Enterprise packages that you can deploy with Kubernetes.
+Kong can be deployed on Kubernetes in three ways depending on the requirements.  provides a Enterprise packages that you can deploy with Kubernetes.
 These packages are normally deployed in one of three ways, each with its pros and cons which are outlined below:

 1. **[Kong for Kubernetes Enterprise (K4K8s)](/enterprise/{{page.kong_version}}/deployment/installation/kong-for-kubernetes/)**: The Kong Ingress Controller (KIC) with
 Enterprise plugins. \